pryn-kb/python-test/_episodes/05-built-in.md

 ~~~
 {: .python}

-## A function may take zero or more arguments.
+## A function may take zero or more arguments

 *   We have seen some functions already --- now let's take a closer look.
 *   An *argument* is a value passed into a function.